mbimm333/ireland-demo/pages/about.md

 In the 1881 census, the Booths are listed as residing at [118 Parliamentary Road](https://maps.nls.uk/view/216810685#zoom=4.8&lat=1249&lon=2735&layers=BT) in the neighbourhood of St. Rollox, Lanarkshire, Scotland.
 Today, this address is part of the city of Glasgow.

 Mary Booth was 15 at this time with two younger siblings, aged five and two.
 Her father's occupation is listed as a carter — someone who transports goods with a horse and cart.
-Mary's occupation is listed as bookfolder.
+Mary's occupation is listed as [bookfolder](https://blog.library.si.edu/blog/2014/10/16/nineteenth-century-book-folders/), which was not an uncommon job for a young woman at the time.

 In the same 1881 census, the Petries are listed as residing at [279 Dobbies Loan](https://maps.nls.uk/view/216810685#zoom=4.8&lat=1249&lon=2735&layers=BT) in the neighbourhood of St. Rollox, Lanarkshire, Scotland.
 Today, this address is part of the city of Glasgow.